The price paid for your electricity supply is made up of a variety of components.

 In New York, the price of your capacity rate (capacity tag) for the following year is determined by your demand for electricity during peak day or peak events, which are times during the year that the most electricity is being drawn from the grid to power buildings.
 There are a variety of simple methods you can employ to curtail your power demand at precise times during these days to reduce your capacity tag, a process referred to as peak load management.

 Our Peak Notification Service, offered free of charge, helps you design and implement a peak load management curtailment plan as well as informs you by text, phone, or email when we forecast an incoming peak day or peak event so you can implement a peak load management strategy at the right times.
-To read more about saving on capacity costs with our Peak Notification Service, click here.

 The New York capacity market consists of 4 zones and the costs differ drastically in each (Figure 1).